-Robert Massey – was born October 9, 1858, to Benjamin and Maria (Wither) Massey.
-Not much is known of the history on his early life.
+Robert Massey was born October 19, 1858, to Benjamin and Maria (Wither) Massey.
+Not much is known of the history of his early life.
 He was strongly identified with Bentonville business interests.
 For many years he was a dry goods salesman but accumulated a sufficient fortune to justify making heavy investments.
-In addition to investments in St. Louis, he was interested in the Strode-Long Mercantile Company of Bentonville.
+In addition to investments in St. Louis, he held interest in the Strode-Long Mercantile Company of Bentonville.
 He was the vice president and stock holder of the Benton County Bank.
 A. O. Clark, the architect of this city, was closely allied with Mr. Massey in business affairs and designed several buildings for him.

-The Massey Hotel opened its doors June 28, 1910.
+The Massey Hotel was completed after his death and opened its doors June 28, 1910.
 The building to this day is still called the Massey building in memory of its former owner.
 Mr. Massey was never married.
-He is buried in Maple Park Cemetery in Springfield Missouri.
+He is buried in Maple Park Cemetery in Springfield, Missouri.